XKNX/xknx/docs/home_assistant.md

 Home Assistant Component
 ========================

-XKNX ships with [Home Assistant](https://home-assistant.io/components/#search/knx), the great platform for home automation!
+XKNX is shipped within [Home Assistant](https://www.home-assistant.io/), the great platform for home automation, in the form of the included [KNX component](https://www.home-assistant.io/integrations/#search/KNX).

-For development and debugging reasons - or to catch up with the newest features - you may still use the custom component version of the plugin.
+For development and debugging reasons - or to catch up with the newest features - you may still want to use the custom component version of the plugin.

 Manual Installation:
 --------------------

-Checkout xknx ideally into your home folder:
+Checkout `xknx` ideally into your home folder:

 ```bash
 cd ~